njnTreeBee/coggy/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+                     WARNING

-WARNING SOME OF THESE FILES ARE VERY DANGEROUS PLEASE DO NOT TRY TO IMPLEMENT THIS INTO ANY PROJECT WITHOUT TALKING TO AN EXPERT!|
+ SOME OF THESE FILES ARE VERY DANGEROUS!

+PLEASE DO NOT TRY TO IMPLEMENT THIS INTO ANY PROJECT WITHOUT TALKING TO AN EXPERT!|

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!